ds54e/sv-mint/README.md

 See [docs/plugin_author.md](docs/plugin_author.md) and [docs/internal_spec.md](docs/internal_spec.md) for payload and host details.

 ## 5. Development Resources
-- `docs/user_guide.md#3-sv-minttoml-configuration`: template and option breakdown for `sv-mint.toml`.
+- CLI usage references: see inline examples in this README and config comments inside `sv-mint.toml`.
 - Files like `docs/plugins/lang_construct_rules.md`: deep dives into each `rule_id` reported by the CLI.
 - `fixtures/`: SystemVerilog samples for regression tests or rule experimentation.
 - `tests/cli_smoke.rs`: end-to-end coverage for representative rules.